JS Ishikari: Design

 At first, this ship was planned to belong to the new ship classification, PCE (Patrol Coastal ships, Escort) to replace small submarine chasers and old destroyer escorts with limited anti-submarine warfare (ASW) capability against new nuclear-powered submarines.
 But finally, it was decided to change her classification to the ordinary destroyer escort.
 This class is quite epoch-making for the destroyer escorts of the JMSDF as follows:

 The CODOG propulsion system.
 This was the first ship with the gas turbine engine in the JMSDF.
 The Rolls-Royce Olympus TM-3B manufactured by the Kawasaki Heavy Industries under license was used for boosting.
-The cruising engine is the Kawaksaki 6DRV 35/44 diesel engine developed by the Technical Research and Development Institute (TRDI).
+The cruising engine is the Kawasaki 6DRV 35/44 diesel engine developed by the Technical Research and Development Institute (TRDI).

 The centre-superstructure style.
 Whereas the JMSDF was inclined to adopt the flush decker style, in this ship, the superstructure is at the center of the ship to save space.
-This was a very controversial decision, and because of this decision, there has been criticisms about the oceangoing capability of this ship.
+This was a very controversial decision, and because of this decision, there has been criticism about the oceangoing capability of this ship.

 The simplified but sufficient C4ISR system was installed aboard the ship.
-The design was not equipped with air-search radar unlike her predecessors.
-Alternatively she had the OPS-28 surface search and target acquisition radar which could deal with low-altitude aircraft and missiles.
-The FCS-2 gun fire-control system also had air-searching capability.
+The design was not equipped with an air-search radar unlike her predecessors.
+Alternatively, she had the OPS-28 surface search and target acquisition radar which could deal with low-altitude aircraft and missiles.
+The FCS-2 gun fire-control system also had air-search capability.
 As the tactical data processing system, she had the OYQ-5 being capable of receiving data automatically from other ships via Link-14 (STANAG 5514; the data link with the Radioteletype).

 The design also had a brand-new weapon systems.
 The Ishikari design was equipped with eight Boeing Harpoon surface-to-surface missiles as the key weapon system whereas traditional Japanese frigates were specialized in anti-submarine warfare.
 According to this mission concept, its predecessor's Mark 16 GMLS for the ASROC system was removed.
 A modern Otobreda 76 mm gun replaced its predecessor's older 3-inch gun and automation greatly reduced the number of crew needed.